DTW-DanWard/PowerShell-Beautifier/README.md

 So, assuming you've imported the module, how do you use it?

 ### Run on single file updating in place with 2 spaces indentation
 This rewrites the source file in place.
-Two spaces is the default indent step so IndentText is not specified.
+Two spaces is the default indent step so IndentType is not specified.
 ```
 Edit-DTWBeautifyScript C:\temp\MyFile.ps1
 ```